mrios22/vortex-core-lisp-dvorak/README.md

 ## Initial Configuration of a New CORE

-Before you start programming the keyboard you must install the new firmware.
+Before you start programming the keyboard you must install the new [firmware]{http://www.vortexgear.tw/vortex3.asp).
 Using a Windows computer, go to the Vortex website, download the firmware ``.exe``, and install the ``CORE MPC`` option.

 Then go to [TcFreddie's Much Programming Core webpage](https://tsdo.in/much-programming-core/).
 We will be using it to configure the board.
 (If you want to skip the programming and upload my configuration onto your board, skip to the last step.)